Gender Dysphoria and Transsexualism

 Doctors diagnose gender dysphoria when people (children or adults) do the following:

 The other symptoms required for a doctor to diagnose gender dysphoria are slightly different in children and in adolescents and adults.

-Children must also have most of the following symptoms:
+Children must also have at least six of the following symptoms: